Sector Rotation Strategy – What Is It? | Do Stock Rotational Systems Work?

 The main advantage of sector and stock rotation is that you can do it 100% quantitatively.
 There is no need to read financial papers and guess which direction any financial assets is heading.
 It’s practically impossible to forecast forex rates, interest rates, CPI, or whatever macro number that is the main focus at any moment.
 The best guess is that stocks will continue rising over the long-term.

-Investors are consistent in making mistakes and stock rotation benefits from this.
-Stocks get oversold and overbought – we just need a system to benefit from these biases in the market.
+Investors are consistent in making mistakes, and stock rotation benefits from this.
+Stocks get oversold and overbought – we need a system to benefit from these biases in the market.

 Stock and sector rotation is simple:

-It might sound complicated, but mostly the rotational strategies can be kept really simple to work.
-Actually, many investors dismiss it because they sound too simple and naive.
+It might sound not very easy, but mostly the rotational strategies can be kept simple to work.
+Many investors dismiss it because they sound too simple and naive.
 However, Meb Faber has published many solid strategies that are so simple even your grandma can use them.

 Stock and sector rotation mean efficiency: